lfpmeloni/python-bootcamp-2024/week-1/notes.md

 By mixing float and int will result in float
 Type of representation 2e4 and 2e-2 are floats import math for more operators such as Average, Root, e, Std deviation, etc

+### Handling Strings

+f-strings (f is for format)
+To insert a variable’s value into a string, place the letter f immediately before the opening quotation mark.
+Example: full_name = f"{first_name} {last_name}"

+Whitespace in Strings can be used to organize the output making easier for users to read.
+\t -> tab
+\n -> newline
+\\ -> backlash
+\' -> Ein Anfuhungszeichen

+string.rstrip() -> removes right whitespace to avoid confusion string.lstrip() -> same but left
+string.lstrip() -> both left and right
+string.removeprefix('https:') -> removes content from prefix

+## Day 3

+### Date and Time

+Dates (Day, Month, Year)
+Time (Hours, Minutes, Seconds, Milliseconds)
+Timezone
+Days of the week

+The way that time is stored can vary depending on Country, system and so on.

+Python solves this with the datetime package.